Topography Tasks

 Combine Steps and Tasks

-Global bathymetry datasets do not typically include the latest datasets around Antarctica needed for ice-sheet and ice-shelf modeling.
+Global datasets of base elevation (land surface elevation and ocean bathymetry) do not typically include the latest datasets around Antarctica needed for ice-sheet and ice-shelf modeling.
 For this reason, we typically combine a global topography dataset north of the Southern Ocean with one for Antarctica.

 The polaris.tasks.e3sm.init.topo.combine.CombineStep